-Employees divide into three groups when faced with change.
-The first group is open and willing to change and is often called the early adopters.
-The second group is uncertain and hesitant about change.
-The third group becomes entrenched and often will not change.
+Employees fall into three groups when faced with change.
+Group 1 is open and willing to change and is often called the early adopters.
+Group 2 is uncertain and hesitant about change.
+Group 3 becomes entrenched and often will not change.

 Depending on your organization and the type of change taking place, the distribution of employees in each group will vary.
 For simple changes with little impact, you may find that 90% of your employees fall into Group 1, 10% fall into Group 2 and no employees fall into Group 3.
-For complex changes that have a significant impact on individuals, then the distribution may be much different, with a small fraction falling into Group 1 and 3, and a large fraction into Group 2.
-Regardless of the distribution of employees into each group, the approach used to manage resistance to change is similar.
+For complex changes that have a significant impact on individuals, the distribution may be much different, with a small fraction falling into Groups 1 and 3, and a large fraction into Group 2.
+Regardless of the distribution of employees into each group, the approach for managing resistance to change is similar.

-For Group 1, you will be engaging their support and visible participation to help move the change forward.
+For Group 1, you are dealing with your least-resistant employees, the ones who are the first to commit to the change.
+It is critical that you engage these employees early and leverage their visible participation to help move the change forward.
 Each employee in this group can become a strong and active advocate for change and can influence the background conversation with other employees.
 This background network is a key channel to reach Group 2 employees.
-Group 1 are your advocates.
+Group 1 represents your advocates.

 Group 2 employees require the most time and attention.
 These employees are the central focus of the methods provided here.
 Their choice to support or not support the change will be influenced by how effectively the change is managed.
 Direct supervisors and coaches will be the primary enablers.
-This is the group who may need help from the Top 10 List on Managing Resistance to Change, found in the Change Management Toolkit.
+This is the group that may need help moving through barriers to adopting and using the change.

 Group 3 employees, by definition, are unlikely to change and will not support the change within the organization.
 They are often beginning an exit strategy that could include moving to another group or department, moving to another company, or leaving the workforce (e.g., retirement).

-The key learning point from the different groups above is about where to focus your change management energy.
-Many times change management energy is spent on the small percentage in Group 3.
-Instead, make sure you focus your change management energy on the majority found in Group 2.
+When considering Group 3 employees, remember the importance of where to focus your change management energy.
+Many times, change management energy is spent on the small percentage in Group 3.
+Instead, make sure you focus your change management energy on the majority in the other groups.

-The natural and normal reaction to change is resistance.
-Every individual has a threshold for how much change they can absorb; however, the number one reason front-line employees resist change is a lack of awareness of the underlying business need for change.
+Resistance is a natural and normal reaction to change.
+Every individual has a threshold for how much change they can absorb; however, the number-one reason frontline employees resist change is a lack of awareness of the underlying business need for change.

-It is beneficial to diagnose the root cause of resistance, based on the ADKAR Model, using the assessment below.
+It is beneficial to diagnose the root cause of resistance using an assessment like the one below.
 Providing the needed information to increase employees' awareness of the business need for change is the first and most important proactive step in successful resistance management.
 The assessment below will allow you to determine if awareness, desire, knowledge, ability or reinforcement are barrier points or root causes for employee resistance.
 The assessment is best done face-to-face by someone who will actively listen to the employee.
-This is where your managers and front-line supervisors play a critical role in managing change.
-They will be a key player and can use this assessment with their employees.
+This is where your managers and frontline supervisors play a critical role in managing change.
+They will be key players and can use this assessment with their employees.

 Note: this assessment worksheet is based on the ADKAR Model.
-You can use this exercise in a face-to-face discussion with a resistant employee or manager, or the employee could be asked to provide responses in writing.
+You can use this exercise in a face-to-face discussion with a resistant employee or manager, or the employee could be asked to provide responses in writing (If so, see the employee feedback template).
 The administration of this exercise should be done by the employee’s direct supervisor if possible.

-For a complete set of change management templates, assessments and tools including resistance management, see the Change Management Toolkit.
+For a complete set of change management templates, assessments and tools, including resistance management, attend a Change Management Certification Program.